cdavidmaxey/cdavidmaxey.github.io/_posts/2017-03-09-Special-Education-Rights-Reviewing-records-before-meetings.md

 <p class="blue">[date]</p>
 <p class="blue">[name of school]<br>[address of school]</p>
 <p>To whom it may concern,</p>
 <p>I am <span class="blue">[full name of your child]</span>’s parent.
-I am requesting you provide me and <span class="blue">[full name of someone you’d like to review the records]</span> with copies of all evaluation records <span class="blue">[7 days]</span> before any meeting because I cannot effectively inspect and review the records unless I receive those copies.
+I am requesting you provide me and <span class="blue">[full name of someone you’d like to review the records]</span> with copies of all evaluation records <span class="blue">[5 school days]</span> before any meeting because I cannot effectively inspect and review the records unless I receive those copies.
 Thank you in advance for providing me with the information I need to participate meaningfully in meetings.</p>
 <p>Sincerely,</p>
 <p class="blue">[signature of parent]</p>
 </section>